-- Training Day (2001) movie review: Filled with plot holes and phony morality lessons, director Antoine Fuqua and screenwriter David Ayer’s Los Angeles-set cop drama has one major redeeming quality: No, not Best Actor Oscar winner Denzel Washington as a brutal, corrupt officer of the law, but Ethan Hawke, who does wonders with the less showy and more underwritten role of an inexperienced, quixotic cop.
+- Training Day (2001) movie review: Filled with plot holes and phony morality lessons, Antoine Fuqua and David Ayer’s cop drama has one major redeeming quality: No, not Best Actor Oscar winner Denzel Washington, but Ethan Hawke, who does wonders with a less showy role.

 Training Day movie review: Ethan Hawke – not Oscar winner Denzel Washington – steals the show in low-grade cop thriller

 Every few years, the Los Angeles Police Department becomes embroiled in some scandal or other.
 The public is then told that the problem stems from a few “bad apples”; the system itself remains spotlessly clean.
 We get to taste a number of those rotten apples in Training Day, a 2001 crime thriller that depicts a police culture embedded in corruption and violence.